nitroglycerine33/android/README.md

 android
 =======

-4.2.2 manifest
+4.3 manifest

-Welcome to Elemental X!
+Welcome to Eclipse!
 You are free to build this for your own use.
 If you port it to another device I ask you to please link back to elementalxdesigns.com and would appreciate you sharing your work on there as well.
 Thanks!

 To sync the source use the following commands:

-repo init -u https://github.com/nitroglycerine33/android.git -b jb422
+repo init -u https://github.com/nitroglycerine33/android.git -b jb43

 repo sync

+To build:

+source build/envsetup.sh
+lunch
+*choose device
+make eclipse -j* (choose thread number)

 For detailed building instructions: